 This group only includes AAdvantage Platinum members (third-highest tier in AAdvantage) and OneWorld Sapphire members (second-highest tier in OneWorld).

 Boarding Group 4

-People who are eligible for Boarding Group 4 are AAdvantage gold members (fourth highest tier in AAdvantage), OneWorld Ruby members (third highest tier in OneWorld), premium economy passengers, Airpass members, travelers who bought Priority boarding.
+People who are eligible for Boarding Group 4 are AAdvantage gold members (fourth highest tier in AAdvantage), OneWorld Ruby members (third highest tier in OneWorld), premium economy passengers, travelers who bought Priority boarding, and Airpass members.